robermorjiUgr/Tsxtend/docs/missing-values.md

         alg_missing: interpolate
     ~~~

-Through the parameter, the algorithms will take the csv files to apply remove missing-values techniques.The selected algorithm will be indicated in the alg_missing parameters.
+Throughs the parameters, the algorithms will take the csv files to apply remove missing-values techniques.The selected algorithm will be indicated in the alg_missing parameters.
 Currently only interpolation and row removal algorithms are implemented.

 - interpolate:
 ~~~